thetastate1/MobiusMQTT/README.md

 Typical use cases include:
   * Trigger feeding scenes
   * Auto water change with Versas
-  * Supplment control using Versas from manual or automated testing (e.g. Reefbot)
+  * Suppliment control using Versas from manual or automated testing (e.g. Reefbot)
   * Lighting scenes

 Currently requires two esp32 devices.
 One to discover and one to control.
 Intending to consolidate functionality on one esp32.